-On devices that have a Secure Enclave, the Secure Element will only allow a payment to be made after it receives authorization from the Secure Enclave.
-On iPhone or iPad, this involves confirming the user has authenticated with Touch ID or the device passcode.
-Touch ID is the default method if available but the passcode can be used at any time instead of Touch ID.
-A passcode is automatically offered after three unsuccessful attempts to match a fingerprint and after five unsuccessful attempts, the passcode is required.
-A passcode is also required when Touch ID isn't configured or not enabled for Apple Pay.
+On devices that have a Secure Enclave, the Secure Element will allow a payment to be made only after it receives authorization from the Secure Enclave.
+On iPhone or iPad, this involves confirming the user has authenticated with Touch ID, Face ID, or the device passcode.
+Touch ID or Face ID is the default method if available, but the passcode can be used at any time.
+A passcode is automatically offered after three unsuccessful attempts to match a fingerprint or two unsuccessful attempts to match a face; after five unsuccessful attempts, the passcode is required.
+A passcode is also required when Touch ID or Face ID is not configured or not enabled for Apple Pay.
 On Apple Watch, the device must be unlocked with passcode and the side button must be double-clicked for a payment to be made.

 Communication between the Secure Enclave and the Secure Element takes place over a serial interface, with the Secure Element connected to the NFC controller, which in turn is connected to the application processor.
-Even though not directly connected, the Secure Enclave and Secure Element can communicate securely using a shared pairing key that is provisioned during the manufacturing process.
-The encryption and authentication of the communication is based on AES, with cryptographic nonces used by both sides to protect against replay attacks.
+Though not directly connected, the Secure Enclave and Secure Element can communicate securely using a shared pairing key that is provisioned during the manufacturing process.
+The encryption and authentication of the communication are based on AES, with cryptographic nonces used by both sides to protect against replay attacks.
 The pairing key is generated inside the Secure Enclave from its UID key and the Secure Element's unique identifier.
 The pairing key is then securely transferred from the Secure Enclave to a hardware security module (HSM) in the factory, which has the key material required to then inject the pairing key into the Secure Element.

 When the user authorizes a transaction, the Secure Enclave sends signed data about the type of authentication and details about the type of transaction (contactless or within apps) to the Secure Element, tied to an Authorization Random (AR) value.
-The AR is generated in the Secure Enclave when a user first provisions a credit card and is persisted while Apple Pay is enabled, protected by the Secure Enclave's encryption and anti-rollback mechanism.
+The AR is generated in the Secure Enclave when a user first provisions a credit card and persists while Apple Pay is enabled, protected by the Secure Enclave's encryption and anti-rollback mechanism.
 It is securely delivered to the Secure Element via the pairing key.
 On receipt of a new AR value, the Secure Element marks any previously added cards as deleted.